AyeAreEm/impulse/DOCS/Overview.md

 int x;
 int y: 0;
 # x and y are always equal

+int z: @garbage; # this is a random uninitalised value
 ```
 For more information, please check <a href="./Variables.md">Variables.md</a>